CrispinSouth/Project5/README.md

 In the draw method, all of the universal gui variables are given their respective places on the gridBagLayout, and added to the contentPane.
-The creativePane's elements, JLabel create and JTextArea creative are added to it. creativePane is added to contentPane.
+The creativePane's elements, JLabel create and JTextArea creative are added to it. creativePane is added to contentPane.The creativePane displays text reading: "Behold the guy :" and an emoticon of a shrugging guy.

 The following variables are added to contentPane and are universal:

 	JLabel label1